-The severity of eczema in this study was evaluated according to the commonly used SCORAD classification for the patients in experimental group and the amount of medicine usage was recorded and 2 cc of Heparin venues blood were taken and The cytokines serum concentration was determined by the flow cytometric method such as the percentage of CD4+CD25+Foxp3+ and Treg cells.
-Later, all the subjects who were above 2 years old were given 60 pills of vitamin D 1000IU and a vitamin D 1000 IU oral drop were given to subjects under 2 years old.
-Subjects of both groups took 1 ml of the oral drop and a pill daily for 2 months.
-After this period it's the time for second visit and, 2 cc of heparin blood were taken to identify the amount of CD4+CD25+Foxp3+Treg and 2 cc for assessment of serum levels of vitamin D.
+In this study, the severity of eczema was evaluated using the commonly used SCORAD classification for the patients in the experimental group.
+As well, the amount of the administered medicine was recorded and 2 cc of Heparin venues blood was then taken.
+Moreover, the cytokines’ serum concentrations such as the percentage of CD4+CD25+Foxp3+ and Treg cells, were determined by the flow cytometric method.
+Later, all the included subjects aged more than 2 years old were given 60 pills of vitamin D 1000IU and a vitamin D 1000 IU oral drop was also given to the subjects aged under 2 years old.
+Notably, the subjects of both groups received 1 ml of the oral drop and a pill daily for a 2-month duration.
+After this period, it was the time for the second visit, so 2 cc of heparin blood was taken to identify the amount of CD4+CD25+Foxp3+Treg along with 2 cc for the assessment of serum levels of vitamin D.